jaylann/FolderSorterByFiletype/README.md

 # File Sorter

 File Sorter is a simple Python script that organizes files in a specified directory based on their file extensions.
 It moves the files to their respective folders named after their file extensions.
 Loose folders will also be moved to a central 'Folders' folder.
+Additionally, it can identify and remove duplicate files when using the `--unique` flag.

 ## Features

 - Classifies files based on their extensions and moves them to corresponding folders.
 - Handles duplicate file names by renaming.
 - Moves loose folders to a central 'Folders' folder.
+- Optionally identifies and removes duplicate files based on MD5 hashes (enabled with the `--unique` flag).
+- Interactive prompt to allow users to view, confirm, or deny deletion of duplicate files.

 ## Installation